Illyria (Angel): Background

-Illyria is one of the legendary Old Ones, original pure demons from the Primordium Age who ruled territory including modern-day California.
+Illyria is one of the legendary Old Ones, original pure demons from the Primordium Age, who ruled territory that included modern-day California.
 She ruled from her citadel, Vahla ha'nesh, which corresponds to modern-day Los Angeles.
 Illyria was eventually defeated and murdered.

 Illyria had high status among the Old Ones, such that she still had followers and acolytes in the modern day.
 When the Old Ones became extinct, Illyria's essence was placed in a stone sarcophagus, which was kept in a mystical graveyard known as The Deeper Well along with the coffins of other Old Ones.
 A warrior of good was assigned to guard the Deeper Well to prevent anyone from extracting the coffins, as Old Ones are capable of resurrection.
 In the 20th century, the Keeper of the Deeper Well was Drogyn the Battlebrand.

 Before falling, Illyria planned her resurrection.
 She hid her temple in a different time plane, rendering it untouchable, until she could return to open the gateway.
 Illyria's army was placed there as well.
-In the passing centuries, the army was destroyed.
+In the intervening centuries, the army was destroyed.